Thursday, April 30, 2015

 The equal rights of men imply the Cardinal Principle:

-1 - All men are equal in their authority with respect to one another.
+1 - Every man is equal in his fundamental rights and authority with respect to every other man.

 By virtue of the equal authority that the universally equal claim to life bestows upon and between all men, we now have basis for the Cardinal Proscription:

--1 - No man may trespass upon or otherwise violate the rightful claims of another.
+-1 - No man may trespass upon or otherwise violate the equal fundamental rights of another.

 From these, the following derive and are sustained: